-There are existing Degree Apprenticeship Engineering Programmes being delivered at the university.
-They were developed to meet the demands of industry to provide engineering qualifications that not only cover the traditional theoretical aspects associated with this vocation but also encompass new and emerging technologies.
-This apprenticeship degree programme in low carbon energy, efficiency and sustainability will expand the offering and is designed to meet the need and interests of industry and the sustained and growing importance of low carbon technology/clean energy, energy efficiency and sustainability.
+The Degree Apprenticeship Engineering Programmes have been developed to meet the demands of industry to provide engineering qualifications that not only cover the traditional theoretical aspects associated with this vocation but also encompass new and emerging technologies.

 Degree apprenticeships in Wales are work-based learning programmes that provide opportunities for individuals working in Wales to develop relevant industry knowledge and job competencies while in paid employment, gaining the experience of doing a particular job(s).